tiagoj/tengo/README.md

 ## Fork Enhancement: Closure-with-Globals

-This fork extends the original Tengo language with a powerful **Closure-with-Globals** feature that allows closures to access and modify global variables while maintaining their lexical scope.
-This enhancement enables more sophisticated programming patterns and better interoperability between Tengo scripts and Go applications.
+This fork addresses a specific limitation in the original Tengo implementation: **closures executed from Go code could not access global variables**, while closures executed inline within Tengo scripts worked perfectly.
+This enhancement enables sophisticated programming patterns and seamless interoperability between Tengo scripts and Go applications.

+### The Problem We Solved
+In original Tengo:
+- ✅ **Inline execution**: `closure()` within Tengo scripts could access globals
+- ❌ **Go code execution**: Closures called from Go lost access to global variables

+This fork provides new APIs that preserve the complete execution context when calling closures from Go.

 ### Key New Features